RogerSelwyn/O365-HomeAssistant/README.md

 ![GitHub release](https://img.shields.io/github/v/release/RogerSelwyn/O365-HomeAssistant) [![maintained](https://img.shields.io/maintenance/yes/2021.svg)](#) [![maintainer](https://img.shields.io/badge/maintainer-%20%40RogerSelwyn-blue.svg)](https://github.com/RogerSelwyn) [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs) [![Community Forum](https://img.shields.io/badge/community-forum-brightgreen.svg)](https://community.home-assistant.io/t/custom-component-office-365-calendar-sensor)

 # Office 365 Integration for Home Assistant

+This is a fork of the original integration by @PTST which has now been archived.
+Primarily this is to enable it to still run on Home Assistant for my own usage, but I have also added a Logo and link to this github for the HACS required wheel in the core brand and wheel repositories.

+If issues are identified I will endeavour to fix, but I do not plan to add extra functionality.
+If someone wishes to take on full support, then they would be welcome to change the references within core Home Assistant.

 This integration enables
 1. Getting calendar events from O365.
 2. Sending emails via the notify.o365_email service.